microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_2_Solidity_Introduction/Create_SimpleStorage_contract/README.md

 2. Install [Ganache CLI](https://www.npmjs.com/package/ganache-cli) by using the command `npm install -g ganache-cli`.

-3. Initialize the Create_SimpleStorage_contract directory as a truffle project using `truffle init`
+3. Initialize the Create_SimpleStorage_contract directory as a truffle project using `truffle init`.

 4. Inspect the directory structure.
 Look for location of:
   - Contracts